Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/content/tables.md

 ## Overview

-Due to the widespread use of `<table>` elements across third-party widgets like calendars and date pickers, Boosted's tables are **opt-in**.
+Due to the widespread use of `<table>` elements across third-party widgets like calendars and date pickers, Boosted Innovation Cup's tables are **opt-in**.
 Add the base class `.table` to any `<table>`, then extend with our optional modifier classes or custom styles.
-All table styles are not inherited in Boosted, meaning any nested tables can be styled independent from the parent.
+All table styles are not inherited in Boosted Innovation Cup, meaning any nested tables can be styled independent from the parent.

-Using the most basic table markup, here's how `.table`-based tables look in Boosted.
+Using the most basic table markup, here's how `.table`-based tables look in Boosted Innovation Cup.

 {{< table class="table" simplified="false" >}}